rud72k/rud72k.github.io/_posts/2019-01-01-Perpisahan.md

 "Kenapa?"

-"Bahwa Aku masih belum bisa menerimamu apa adanya."
+"Bahwa Aku masih belum bisa menerimamu apa adanya.
+Atau mungkin karena aku malu denganmu, _maybe_?"

-"Sure, why?
+"Sure.
+I'm okay with that.
+Why?
 Are you gonna change your mind?"

 "I'm afraid that you gonna be disappointed."